 In my initial interactions with my new class, there is one student that is causing me a lot of issues.
-I am mainly talking about their classroom behavior, and the way that it distracts the other students, my lessons and their own learning.
+I am mainly talking about their classroom behaviour, and the way that it distracts the other students, my lessons and their own learning.
 I have tried to be patient and employ different strategies to help deal with them, but so far I’m not seeing much back… I don’t want to give up on them, but at points I am honestly finding it hard to persevere with my efforts.
 What can I do?

 This is a very relevant topic, and something that a lot of young teachers (and educators in general) struggle with on a daily basis.
 The good news is you’re not alone!
 In fact, one young pre-service teacher asked this very question at PRAC-E Symposium II to our esteemed panel.